amarranzino/PhotophoreAnalysis/README.md

 ### Last modified: 2025-08-01

 ## Summary:
 This repository contains the data and R code used for the analyses presented in Marranzino, **A.N. and J.F.
-Webb** (in press).
-Photophores in Stomiiform Fishes: Morphology, Distribution, and Putative Behavioral Roles. *The Biological Bulletin*. <br/>
+Webb** (2025).
+Photophores in Stomiiform Fishes: Morphology, Distribution, and Putative Behavioral Roles. *The Biological Bulletin*. [https://doi.org/10.1086/738399](https://doi.org/10.1086/738399).  <br/>

 ## Data Description: